 Academic videos and documentaries on many subjects, as well as feature films including Academy Award Best Picture winners.

-An assortment of classic and contemporary games and jigsaw puzzles are available for 2 day check out.
+An assortment of classic and contemporary games and jigsaw puzzles are available for check out by JBU students or employees.

 The current volume of print magazines and journals for an array of interests.
 (In-library use only.)